MicrosoftDocs/cpp-docs/docs/standard-library/output-file-stream-member-functions.md

    // Equivalent to above
    ```

-- Appending records to an existing file or creating one if it does not exist.
+- Appending records to an existing file or creating one if it doesn't exist.

    ```cpp
    ofstream ofile("FILENAME", ios::app);